writetome51/get-grouped-by-properties/README.md

 # getGroupedByProperties()
 ## getGroupedByProperties(properties, objects): Array<Object[]>

-Returns <b>objects</b> separated into groups.
+Returns <b>objects</b> separated into groups (sub-arrays).
 Each group will contain objects with matching values
 of every property listed in <b>properties</b>.
 The order you list the <b>properties</b> matters.
-The first property performs the initial sort, and all objects are separated into groups by that property.
-All subsequent properties separate the groups into smaller, more specific groups.
+The first property performs the initial sort, and
+all objects are separated into groups by that property.
+All subsequent properties separate
+the groups into smaller, more specific groups.
 Each property in <b>properties</b> can contain dot-notation ( i.e,  `'property.subproperty.subsubproperty'` ).

+Note:  When using this function you have to take some care with the 'number' data type.
+If you're grouping by a property whose value is a number, make sure its type is 'number' in all
+<b>objects</b>.
+If some are a type different from 'number' you'll get an error.

 ## Examples
 ```